erikw/jekyll-glossary_tooltip/README.md

 ## Page listing all terms
-Thanks to this user submitted [idea](https://github.com/erikw/jekyll-glossary_tooltip/issues/6) we have a way to create a page listing all terms with defintions and URLs.
+Thanks to this user-submitted [idea](https://github.com/erikw/jekyll-glossary_tooltip/issues/6) we have a way to create a page listing all terms with definitions and URLs.

 :point_right: **Live demo**: https://erikw.github.io/jekyll-glossary_tooltip/glossary.html